NREL/alfalfa/alfalfa_web/README.md

 npm run build
 ```

 To run this container locally, start goaws, minio, mc, mongo, and redis.
-Set the environment varialbes below in
+Set the environment variables below in
 your local shell.

 ```